RoseCityRobotics/common_platform/docs/source/intro.md

 # Introduction

-Welcome to the Rose City Robotics documentation for the PARTS Common Robotics Platform!
-This document serves as an introduction to our implementation of the Romi Chassis, a versatile and compact robotic platform, and outlines how we've customized it for our robotics education and development needs.
+Welcome to the Rose City Robotics documentation for our fork of the PARTS Common Robotics Platform!
+This project builds on the outstanding work of the PARTS team—many thanks to them for their contributions and for making this platform possible.
+Here you'll find an introduction to our implementation of the Romi Chassis, a versatile and compact robotic platform, along with details on how we've customized it for our robotics education and development needs.

 > 📦 **Source Code**: All code, hardware designs, and documentation for this project are available in our [GitHub repository](https://github.com/RoseCityRobotics/common_platform)

 ## What is the Romi Chassis?

 The Romi Chassis is a compact, versatile robotic platform designed for educational and prototyping applications.
-Built around a robust aluminum frame, it features:
+Built around a robust frame, it features:

 - **Dual DC Motors**: Direct-drive motors with built-in encoders for precise movement control
-- **Omnidirectional Capability**: Three omni-wheels enable smooth movement in any direction
+- **Omnidirectional Capability**: Two wheels and one caster enable smooth movement in any direction (second caster recommended for heavier sensors)
 - **Modular Design**: Easy-to-access mounting points for sensors, cameras, and custom electronics
-- **Battery Powered**: Rechargeable lithium battery pack for extended operation
+- **Battery Powered**: Rechargeable lithium batteries can be added for extended operation
 - **Arduino Compatible**: Built-in carrier board with Arduino-compatible headers for easy programming
-- **Expandable**: Multiple I/O pins and mounting options for adding sensors, displays, and other peripherals
+- **Expandable**: Multiple I/O pins and mounting options for adding sensors and other peripherals

 The Romi Chassis is perfect for learning robotics concepts, prototyping autonomous systems, and developing navigation algorithms.
-Its compact size (approximately 6" diameter) makes it ideal for indoor testing and classroom environments.
+Its compact size (approximately 6" diameter) makes it ideal for indoor testing environments.

 ## About Rose City Robotics' Implementation

 This is Rose City Robotics' fork of the PARTS Common Robotics Platform, customized for our specific educational and development needs.

 - **Project Goals**: Provide hands-on robotics education, enable rapid prototyping of autonomous systems, and create a standardized platform for our robotics programs and competitions.
-- **Custom Features**: Our implementation includes ROS2 integration, custom carrier board modifications, and enhanced sensor capabilities for advanced navigation and perception tasks.
+- **Custom Features**: Our implementation includes ROS2 integration, custom carrier board modifications, onboard AI inference and enhanced sensor capabilities for advanced navigation and perception tasks.

 ## Getting Started